 Agencies should prepare electronic nomination folders to accompany the cover letter and alphabetical list of nominees per the following guidelines.

 Electronic Nomination Folders

-Agencies must submit electronic nominations in the following format and order and must include the following:
+Agencies must submit electronic nominations in the following format and order and must include the following in one folder for each nominee:

 1. Electronic File Name